Introduction to tables

 Table schema and mode

-A table schema may have declared columns, which are explicitly provided by the user, or undeclared columns, which are inferred by Polaris during ingestion.
+A table schema is an ordered collection of columns that describe a table.
+You specify the column names and data types for a table in its schema.
+A table schema may have declared columns or undeclared columns.
+Declared columns are explicitly provided by the user, and undeclared columns are inferred by Polaris during ingestion.
 Both the declared columns and undeclared columns make up the queryable schema for a table.

-The schema enforcement mode on a table controls how Polaris enforces the schema on the table.
+The schema enforcement mode on a table, or schema mode, controls how Polaris enforces the schema on the table.
 A strict table requires all columns to be declared in the table schema prior to ingestion.
 A flexible table does not require but allows declared columns in the table schema.
-Polaris creates tables in strict mode by default.
+Polaris creates tables in flexible mode by default.
+The schema mode you choose depends on your data governance strategies.
+If you want to enforce strict schema conformity on your data, use a strict table.
+If you want to allow for a changing or flexible schema, use a flexible table.

 Either schema enforcement mode can be used in batch or streaming ingestion jobs.